©2017 CTESC, Inc. CTESC Internet Services is a wholly owned subsidiary of Central Texas Electric Co-

 IMPORTANT NOTE!
 The additional data purchased through "Buy More" expires when your data measurement cycle resets to zero every month.

 11. How does Late Night Free Zone work?

-100% FREE download and upload data usage from 12 midnight – 5 a.m. (local time) every night allowing you to take advantage of 5 hours of free Internet usage to download movies, games, music, and software updates.
+100% FREE download and upload data usage every night from 12 midnight – 5 a.m. (local time) on our Classic Plans and 3 a.m. to 6 a.m. (local time) on our Liberty Plans.
+This allows you to take advantage of hours of free Internet usage to download movies, games, music, and software updates.
 In addition, you can upload photo galleries, blog postings, videos, perform online backups, and a whole lot more.
 During this time period, the meter isn’t running, so your late night usage doesn’t count towards your monthly data allowance.
 If you have already used up your Data Allowance for the month, you can still use the Late Night Free Zone at the normal speed because speeds are restored each night.

 12. I’m a current WildBlue customer.
 Can I get the new Exede service?

 Yes.
 As a valued current customer, we want to offer you an opportunity to upgrade to our new service.
 We are offering a FREE Upgrade Program for our current customers.
 The upgrade will require a brand new satellite dish and modem which will be installed and configured by a certified technician.
 Please call us at (830) 992-